juan260/Hololens2TemplateUnreal2.26/README.md

 ## Installation Instructions

 1) Find the installation folder of Unreal Engine in your computer, probably named "UE_4.26"
-2) Download this respository and rename the folder "Hololens2Template"
+2) Download the zip file and unpack it in that folder.
+3) Make sure that the final folder is named Hololens2Template, and that its subfolders are "Binaries, Config, Contents..."
-3) Enjoy
+3) Enjoy!

 ## Requirements